 That’s 20 hours a week for 10 years.

-You may respond to this one of two ways.
-You might get depressed and re-consider applying for that barista job at Starbuck’s.
-Or you may decide to sit down and start plunking away at those hours.
+You might get depressed and re-consider applying for that barista job at Starbucks.
+Or you might decide to sit down and start plunking away at those hours to meet your goals.

 But there are some serious problems with both of those approaches.